 Required Examinations.
-Applicants for all graduate programs, except the professional degree programs in the Theological Seminary, must take either the GRE General Test or the GMAT.
+Applicants for graduate programs, except the professional degree programs in the Theological Seminary and those listed below, must take either the GRE General Test or the GMAT.
 Exams are to be taken no more than five years before the date of admission.
-Official transcripts of test results must be on file in the Graduate Admissions Office before applicants are accepted on regular status.
+Students are expected to take the GRE General Test or the GMAT prior to enrollment.
+At their school's/department's/program's discretion, they may be allowed to enroll for a maximum of one semester before taking the exam.
+They may not enroll for a second semester prior to meeting this requirement.
+In order to be eligible for the Andrews Graduate Scholarship (see p.
+75), students must complete the exam prior to the start of the following term after initial enrollment (required even if the student does not register for coursework that term).
+Scholarship money will not be applied retroactively to any coursework started prior to taking the exam.
+Official transcripts of test results must be on file in the Office of Graduate Admissions before applicants are accepted on regular status.

 All EdD, PhD, ThD programs and the EdS: School Psychology require general GRE test scores prior to admission.
+In cases of extreme hardship students applying to the EdS: School

+44 ADMISSIONS AND ACADEMICS

-In cases of extreme hardship students applying to the EdS: School Psychology program may contact the Department of Educational and Counseling Psychology for an exception to this policy.
+Psychology program may contact the Department of Educational and Counseling Psychology for an exception to this policy.
 The different degrees with the required examination are listed below.

+The GRE scores may be waived for master's applicants who have graduated with a previous United States master's degree from a regionally accredited institution, or a United States master's degree equivalency from an accredited or government recognized institution outside of the U.S.

+The PAEP test may be substituted for the GRE test as an entrance requirement for any cohort being taught in Spanish.

-(Andrews University code of 1030 must be used when requesting these scores from Educational Testing Service).
+Andrews University code of VVG-G6-19 must be used when requesting these scores from Educational Testing Service.

-Graduate Record Examination-GRE MA, MArch, MAT, MMus, MPT, MS, MSW, MSCLS, DPT, DScPT, MTh, EdS, EdD, PhD, ThD, MSA: Community and International Development, and as requested for Seminary professional degrees
+Graduate Record Examination-GRE

+MA, MArch, MAT, MMus, MS, MSW, MSCLS, DPT, EdS, EdD, PhD, ThD, MSA: Community and International Development, and as requested for Seminary professional degrees